 |Comparison of Mechanical and Physical Properties of White and Gray Mineral Trioxide Aggregate Useable in Dentistry|

-Objective: Currently different materials are used asto obdurate tooth root canals.
-An ideal root canal filing material should have some specific properties, including biocompatibility, dimensional stability and insolubility.
+Objectives: Currently, different materials are used to obdurate tooth root canals.
+An ideal root canal flling material should have some specifc properties, including biocompatibility, dimensional stability and insolubility.

 Materials and Methods: One of the methods to evaluate these materials is to carry out solubility and microhardness tests.
-To this end, 20 Mineral Trioxide Aggregate samples were prepared for solubility test and 60 samples for microhardness test.
-Mineral Trioxide Aggregate (Angelus, Brazil) wasprepared based on manufacturer’s instructions by mixing a1:1 ratio of the powder and catalyst and placed in Teflon molds.
-The samples were storedin a room with a 95% relative humidity at 37°C for 390 minute (3 times longer than the setting time).
-The solubility of the materials was tested by immersing the samples in distilled water and measuring weight loss at 24-hour and 7-day intervals.
-The microhardness was determined with the use of Vickers test machine before and after immersion in Ringer’s solution at different intervals and the results were compared.
+To this end, 20 mineral trioxide aggregate (MTA) samples were prepared for solubility test and 60 samples for microhardness test.
+MTA (Angelus, Brazil) was prepared based on manufacturer’s instructions by mixing the powder and catalyst at a

-Results: The results showed that solubility of white Mineral Trioxide Aggregate after 1 day was similar to that of gray MTA; however, after 7 days, its solubility increased.
-There were no significant differences in microhardness on day 1 and on the subsequent days between white and gray Mineral Trioxide Aggregate (P<0.05).
+Results: The results showed that solubility of white MTA after 1 day was similar to that of gray MTA; however, after 7 days, its solubility increased.
+There were no signifcant differences in microhardness on day 1 and on the subsequent days between white and gray MTA samples (P<0.05).

-Conclusion: There was no significant difference in the solubility of white and gray MTA at 24-hour interval; however, at 7-day interval, the solubility of WMTA was significantly higher than that of GMTA (with the solubility of both materials being <3%) In addition, there was no significant difference in micro hardness of white and gray MTA between the first day and other intervals (P<0.05).
+Conclusions: There was no signifcant difference in the solubility of white and gray MTA samples at 24-hour interval; however, at 7-day interval, the solubility of white MTA (WMTA) was signifcantly higher than that of grey MTA (GMTA) (with the solubility of both materials being <3%) In addition, there was no signifcant difference in microhardness of white and gray MTA between the frst day and other intervals (P<0.05).